snowe2010/kotlin-extensions/README.md

 In order to use any of the extensions or methods of KotlinExtensions you only need to import them.

 ### Import a single extension
-`import me.carleslc.kotlin.extensions.standard.times`
+`import com.tylerthrailkill.helpers.kotlin.extensions.standard.times`

 ### Import all extensions of a package
-`import me.carleslc.kotlin.extensions.standard.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.standard.*`

 ## Packages available

 ### Arrays
-`import me.carleslc.kotlin.extensions.arrays.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.arrays.*`

 Extensions for arrays, a syntactic-sugar way to create literal arrays like `A[1, 2, 3]` instead typical `arrayOf(1, 2, 3)`
 and methods to work with 2D arrays and matrices (2D arrays with fixed columns size) easier.

 ### Bytes
-`import me.carleslc.kotlin.extensions.bytes.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.bytes.*`

 Extensions for memory size conversions _(from bits to pebibytes and petabytes)_.

 Inspired from [ktunits](https://github.com/sargunster/ktunits) library.

 ### Collections
-`import me.carleslc.kotlin.extensions.collections.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.collections.*`

 Extensions for collections, sintactic-sugar for list and set literals with `L[values]` or `S[values]` and other global methods to create collections.

 ### Conversions
-`import me.carleslc.kotlin.extensions.conversions.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.conversions.*`

 Extensions for conversions between basic types.

 ### HTML
-`import me.carleslc.kotlin.extensions.html.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.html.*`

 Extensions to generate HTML in a more readable way.

 ### Map
-`import me.carleslc.kotlin.extensions.map.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.map.*`

 Extensions for maps and sintactic-sugar for Map literals with `M[pairs]`.

 ### Number
-`import me.carleslc.kotlin.extensions.number.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.number.*`

 Extensions for numbers and math operations.

 ### Strings
-`import me.carleslc.kotlin.extensions.strings.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.strings.*`

 Extensions for strings.

 `pluralize` and `singularize` methods are extracted from [kotlin-pluralizer](https://github.com/cesarferreira/kotlin-pluralizer).

 ### Time
-`import me.carleslc.kotlin.extensions.time.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.time.*`

 Extensions for timing, format and manage time or dates easily.

 Inspired from [kxdate](https://github.com/yole/kxdate) and [khronos](https://github.com/hotchemi/khronos) libraries.

 ### Tuples
-`import me.carleslc.kotlin.extensions.tuples.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.tuples.*`

 Extensions for pairs and triples.

 ### Preconditions
-`import me.carleslc.kotlin.extensions.preconditions.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.preconditions.*`

 Extensions to ensure preconditions easily.

 ### Standard
-`import me.carleslc.kotlin.extensions.standard.*`
+`import com.tylerthrailkill.helpers.kotlin.extensions.standard.*`

 General purpose extensions and global methods that do not match any other package category (_e.g._ looping with `10 times { code }` or `10 * { code }`).